-On July 28, 2022, the Parent Company signed a facility agreement with BDO for a 5-year senior unsecured term loan for a principal amount of up to P6.69 billion (the "2022 BDO Refinancing Facility Agreement").
-The proceeds of the loan to be extended pursuant to the 2022 BDO Refinancing Facility Agreement was used to repay approximately P6.68 billion of outstanding indebtedness under the facility agreement dated February 1, 2017 (as amended and supplemented, the "2017 Facility Agreement") between the Parent Company, as borrower, APO and Solid, as assignors, and BDO, as lender.
+On July 28, 2022, the Parent Company signed a facility agreement with BDO for a 5-year senior unsecured term loan for a principal amount of up to P6.69 billion (the "2022 Facility Agreement").
+The proceeds of the loan to be extended pursuant to the 2022 Facility Agreement was used to repay approximately P6.68 billion of outstanding indebtedness under the facility agreement dated February 1, 2017 (as amended and supplemented, the "2017 Facility Agreement") between the Parent Company, as borrower, APO and Solid, as assignors, and BDO, as lender.
 Following this repayment, approximately P1.11 billion principal amount maturing in February 2024 remained outstanding under the 2017 Facility Agreement.
-The main terms and conditions of the 2022 BDO Refinancing Facility Agreement are summarized as follows: final maturity in August 2027; interest on the loan will accrue at a floating rate; the loan will amortize in quarterly payments beginning in November 2024; and financial and non-financial covenants under the 2022 BDO Refinancing Facility Agreement are substantially similar to those under the 2017 Facility Agreement.
+The main terms and conditions of the 2022 Facility Agreement are summarized as follows: final maturity in August 2027; interest on the loan will accrue at a floating rate; the loan will amortize in quarterly payments beginning in November 2024; and financial and non-financial covenants under the 2022 Facility Agreement are substantially similar to those under the 2017 Facility Agreement.

-On December 16, 2022, BDO approved the request to waive the Parent Company's compliance with the covenants for a two-year period beginning December 31, 2022, subject to maintenance of a Debt Service Reserve Account with funding balance equivalent to 2 quarters' worth of forward-looking debt service (principal and interest, depending on the period covered).
+On December 16, 2022, BDO approved the request to waive the Parent Company's compliance with certain financial covenants for a two-year period beginning December 31, 2022, subject to maintenance of a Debt Service Reserve Account with funding balance equivalent to 2 quarters' worth of forward-looking debt service (principal and interest, depending on the period covered).
+During the two-year period, these financial covenants are not applicable or enforceable.